Vickers VC10: Commercial service and sales

 A total of 12 Type 1101 VC10s were purchased in 1964–65, followed by 17 Type 1151 Super VC10s in 1965–69.
 The VC10 became an immensely popular aircraft in the BOAC fleet with both passengers and crew, being particularly praised for its comfort and low cabin-noise level.
 BOAC (and later British Airways) obtained higher load factors with the VC10 than with the 707 or any other aircraft in its fleet.
 Operational experience soon resulted in the deletion of the inboard thrust-reversers due to continued tailplane buffeting despite the engine repositioning.
 One BOAC Super VC10 was lost during the Dawson's Field hijackings in 1970.

 Ghana Airways ordered three VC10s in January 1961: two to be fitted with a cargo door, known as Type 1102.
-The first was delivered in November 1964 and the second in May 1965; the third was cancelled.
+The first was delivered in November 1964 and the second in May 1965.
+The third was cancelled.
 Ghana Airways leased one aircraft to Tayaran Assharq Alawsat (Middle East Airlines; MEA), destroyed at Beirut during an Israeli raid in December 1968.
 The other was retired from service in 1980.
 MEA also leased the prototype aircraft that Vickers had kept until 1965, leased from Freddie Laker's charter airline.

 British United Airways (BUA) ordered two combi versions (Type 1103) in 1964, receiving them in October that year.
 When BOAC ceased VC10 operations to South America, BUA took them over, purchasing Ghana Airways' cancelled third aircraft in July 1965 (Type 1103).
 The prototype aircraft was purchased from Vickers/BAC by Freddie Laker and converted from Type 1101 to Type 1109 in 1968.
 It was initially leased to Middle East Airlines, but returned to Laker in 1969.
 This particular aircraft never flew in Laker livery as it was sold on to British United to join their existing fleet.
-The prototype was damaged beyond economical repair in a landing accident at Gatwick in 1972 and the others were sold in 1973–74.
-One saw further service with Air Malawi, being retired in 1979, and another was sold to the Sultan of Oman as VIP transport and has been preserved at Brooklands since its retirement in 1987.
+The prototype was damaged beyond economical repair in a landing accident at Gatwick in 1972, and the others were sold in 1973–74.
+One saw further service with Air Malawi, being retired in 1979.
+Another was sold to the Sultan of Oman as VIP transport and has been preserved at Brooklands since its retirement in 1987.
 One aircraft went to the Royal Aircraft Establishment for equipment tests and was retired in 1980.